Best at home laser hair removal for PCOS: Is IPL Effective for PCOS Facial Hair?

-Permanent hair removal options are few and far between, with laser and IPL (Intense Pulsed Light) are the best options for removing facial hair.
+Permanent hair removal options are few and far between, with laser hair removal and IPL (Intense Pulsed Light) are the best options for removing facial hair.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.